MWARDUNI/CSCI4743-HW2/README.md

 2. Decrypt $C_1$ using AES-128 with key $K_2$, resulting in intermediate plaintext $P_2$.
 3. Encrypt $P_2$ using AES-128 with key $K_3$, resulting in the final ciphertext $C_3$.

-The decryption process applies the inverse operations in reverse order.
+Decryption applies the inverse operations in reverse order.

 ## Properties